programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 {% include figure.html src="../images/fig-7-command-prompt-typing-help.png" caption="Figure 7: The Help Menu in MALLET" %}

-Note: there is a difference in `MALLET` commands between a single hyphen and a double hyphen.
+Note: there is a difference in MALLET commands between a single hyphen and a double hyphen.
 A single hyphen is simply part of the name; it replaces a space (e.g., `import-dir` rather than import dir), since spaces offset multiple commands or parameters.
-These parameters let us tweak the file that is created when we import our texts into `MALLET`.
+These parameters let us tweak the file that is created when we import our texts into MALLET.
 A double hyphen (as with `–help` above) modifies, adds a sub-command, or specifies some sort of parameter to the command.

-For Windows users, if you got the error *'exception in thread "main" java.lang.NoClassDefFoundError:'* it might be because you installed `MALLET` somewhere other than in the `C:\` directory.
-For instance, installing `MALLET` at `C:\Program Files\mallet` will produce this error message.
+For Windows users, if you got the error *'exception in thread "main" java.lang.NoClassDefFoundError:'* it might be because you installed MALLET somewhere other than in the `C:\` directory.
+For instance, installing MALLET at `C:\Program Files\mallet` will produce this error message.
 The second thing to check is that your environment variable is set correctly.
 In either of these cases, check the Windows installation instructions and double check that you followed them properly.